* Simply select a band from the tabs then mouse over and select the channel number a station is known by and that will

 and of course the same 6 MHz rule applies to the remaining two bands.

-Although RF channel 37 is not for normal TV use it is counted just the same.
+Although RF number 37 is not for normal TV use it is counted just the same.

-only the center frequency for a particular TV RF channel is noted among these digital TV pages;
+only the center frequency for a particular TV RF number is noted among these digital TV pages;

-the same center frequencies per channel can be found in an ATSC DTV/PAL Digital TV set top box Receiver.
+the same center frequencies per number can be found in an ATSC DTV/PAL Digital TV set top box Receiver.

 Manually add channels

-These RF Channel numbers are the ones needed when manually adding channels.
+These RF numbers are the ones needed when manually adding channels.

-If you are searching for a particular icon TV channel "The Channel number a station is known by"; use this
+If you are searching for a particular icon TV channel "The Channel number a station is known by"; use the tabs

-The RF Channel can then be used to scan for a selected station service that can then be added to your
+The RF number can then be used to scan for a selected station service that can then be added to your

 Digital TV channel list.